Rani 2 Tablets

 Your doctor may want to take special care if you have any of these conditions.

-If you have not told your doctor about any of the above, tell them before you start taking Rani 2.
+If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Rani 2.

 Taking other medicines

-- atazanavir and delaviridine, used to treat HIV
+- atazanavir and delaviridine, medicines used to treat HIV infection

-- gefitinib, used in the treatment of cancer.
+- gefitinib, a medicine used to treat cancer.

 How to take Rani 2